 Although the SRP by definition identifies a limited number of fields and disciplines, we hope to ultimately create a document that balances specificity with high-level language and ideas.
 Our objective is to articulate an overall strategic vision for research excellence across the University while respecting the intellectual freedom and independence of researchers and students as well as the cultures of their Faculties and departments.

-Dr. Rose Goldstein, Vice-Principal (Research and International Relations), Chair
+Dr. Rose Goldstein, Vice-Principal (Research and Innovations), Chair

 Jan Jorgensen, Associate Provost (Faculty Affairs and Resource Allocation), Adviser